ZuzooVn/machine-learning-for-software-engineers/README.md

 ## Why use it?

-I'm following this plan to prepare for my near future job: Machine learning engineer.
-I've been building the native mobile application (Android/iOS/Blackberry) since 2011.
+I'm following this plan to prepare for my near-future job: Machine learning engineer.
+I've been building native mobile applications (Android/iOS/Blackberry) since 2011.
 I have a Software Engineering degree, not a Computer Science degree.
-I have itty bitty of basic knowledge about: Calculus, Linear Algebra, Discrete Mathematics, Probability & Statistics at university.
+I have an itty-bitty amount of basic knowledge about: Calculus, Linear Algebra, Discrete Mathematics, Probability & Statistics from university.
 Think about my interest in machine learning:
 - [Can I learn and get a job in Machine Learning without studying CS Master and PhD?](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD)
     - You can, but it is far more difficult than when I got into the field.
 - [How do I get a job in Machine Learning as a software programmer who self-studies Machine Learning, but  never has a chance to use it at work?](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work)
     - I'm hiring machine learning experts for my team and your MOOC will not get you the job (there is better news below).
 In fact, many people with a master's in machine learning will not get the job because they (and most who have taken MOOCs) do not have a deep understanding that will help me solve my problems
 - [What skills are needed for machine learning jobs?](http://programmers.stackexchange.com/questions/79476/what-skills-are-needed-for-machine-learning-jobs)
     - First, you need to have a decent CS/Math background.
 ML is an advanced topic so most textbooks assume that you have that background.
-Second, machine learning is a very general topic with many sub specialties requiring unique skills.
+Second, machine learning is a very general topic with many sub-specialties requiring unique skills.
 You may want to browse the curriculum of an MS program in Machine Learning to see the course, curriculum and textbook.
     - Statistics, Probability, distributed computing, and Statistics.

 I find myself in times of trouble.